 If using AMPure beads, make sure there are no residual beads with the samples.
 This will inhibit any enzymes used in the subsequent process.
 It will especially affect polymerase binding critical for quality sequencing reads.

 PacBio recommends using a high salt phenol/chloroform wash to remove polysaccharides from high molecular weight DNA.
 Polysaccharides are a common source of poor sequencing results, especially for fungal or plant samples.
 An alternative recommended kit is the PowerClean® DNA Clean-Up Kit to remove residual gDNA isolation reagents that may inhibit the polymerase binding essential for successful sequencing.
 The kit removes heme, polysaccharides, phenols, and dyes.

-For different library insert sizes, submit the following amounts of DNA at 4°C or in dry ice.
-Do not submit DNA at room temperature.
-This may affect DNA quality.
-If using a UV absorbance quantitation method (i.e. Nanodrop or OD260) please submit more material as these methods tend to read up to 2x higher than fluorometric quantitation methods.
+Please reference the tables below for DNA mass submission requirements.
+Ship DNA samples at 4°C. Do not submit DNA at room temperature as this may affect DNA quality.
+If using a UV absorbance quantitation method (i.e., Nanodrop or OD260), please submit more material as these methods tend to read up to 2x higher than fluorometric quantitation methods.

 Follow the PacBio Standard Library prep protocol when constructing libraries for submission.
 Any deviation may result in poor sequencing run.

 Make sure the final concentration is ~20-100 ng/µL at 15-200 µL volume (adjusting for required amount of DNA).
 Any less may result in a poor run or poor overall representation of template sequence.

 Ship your samples to the following address using standard shipping protocols for DNA: